 1. Carbon Mutual Funds and ETFs

-One of the simplest and lower-risk ways of investing in the carbon markets is through a fund.
-As many such funds have diversified holdings, this helps to reduce the risk of an investing in one, though in exchange your potential return will be lower as well.
+One of the simplest and lowest-risk ways to invest in the carbon markets is through a fund.
+As many such funds have diversified holdings, this helps to reduce the risk of investing in one, although in exchange, your potential return will also be lower.

-There’s a wide range of levels of exposure to consider here.
-The lowest possible level of exposure to the carbon markets would be to invest in funds that are considered to be “low-carbon”.
+There is a wide range of levels of exposure to consider here.
+The lowest possible level of exposure to the carbon markets would be to invest in funds that are considered “low-carbon”.

-These are funds whose mandates aren’t restricted purely to carbon-credit-related companies, but include any business whose operations are considered to have a low impact on the environment, or companies who have made voluntary emissions reductions or even net zero pledges.
+These are funds whose mandates are not restricted purely to carbon-credit-related companies, but include any business whose operations are considered to have a low impact on the environment, or companies who have made voluntary emissions reductions or even net zero pledges.

 In funds like these, you won’t find any holdings from oil & gas, coal, steel, or any other such “dirty” industries unless they’ve already made net-zero commitments.
 Examples of such funds include the iShares MSCI ACWI Low Carbon Target ETF (CRBN), or BlackRock’s U.S. Carbon Transition Readiness ETF (LCTU).